librescoot/update-service/README.md

-# Update Service
+# LibreScoot Update Service

-A service for managing over-the-air (OTA) updates for Librescoot vehicles.
+A service for managing over-the-air (OTA) updates for LibreScoot vehicles.

 ## Overview